alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 ### When to publish organograms

 You must publish the data 4 times a year.
-Take a ‘snapshot’ of the roles on 31 March, 30 June, 30 September, 31 December and publish them on data.gov.uk by 30th April, 31st July, 31st October and 31st January respectively.
+Take a ‘snapshot’ of the roles on:

+- 31st March to be published by 30th April
+- 30th June to be published by 31st July
+- 30th September to be published by 30th October
+- 31st December to be published by 31st January

 ### What to include